sweetgiggles201/sweetgiggles201/README.md

 ♡ Furries.

 ♡ Rude or disrespectful people.
+DO NOT make any sexualized jokes and stuff like that or try and be funny. just don't.

 ♡ People who make fun of God, Jesus, or Christianity.